These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 Which prices and which payment method apply follows from this article.

-7.1 All prices are in the specified currency and exclusive of VAT and other government-imposed levies, unless expressly stated otherwise.
-Supplier does not accept payments in currencies other than those specified.
-In the absence of a specified currency, all prices are in Euros.
+7.1 All prices are in the stated currency and exclude VAT and other government-imposed levies, unless expressly stated otherwise.
+Supplier will not accept payments in any currency other than that stated.
+In the absence of a stated currency, all prices are in Euros.

-7.2 All prices on the website, quotations, brochures and other documentation of the Supplier are subject to programming and typing errors.
+7.2 All prices on the Supplier's website, quotations, brochures and other documentation are subject to programming and typing errors.

-7.3 If a price is based on incorrect information provided by the Buyer, the Supplier has the right to adjust the prices to the extent as if the correct information had been provided, even after the Agreement between the parties has already been concluded.
+7.3 If a price is based on incorrect information provided by the Purchaser, the Supplier shall have the right to adjust the prices to the extent as if the correct information had been provided, even after the Agreement between the parties has already been concluded.

-7.4 The Supplier will invoice the amounts owed by the Customer to the Customer.
-The Supplier may also issue electronic invoices.
-The Supplier has the right to charge the amounts due periodically prior to the delivery of its Services.
+7.4 Supplier shall invoice the amounts owed by Purchaser to Purchaser.
+Supplier may issue electronic invoices.
+Supplier has the right to invoice the periodically owed amounts prior to the delivery of its Services.

 7.5 The payment term of an invoice is fourteen (14) days after the invoice date, unless agreed otherwise.